stackitcloud/argus-api-postman/README.md

 ## get the file

-In order to get this file please clone this repository or download it as a .zip file.
+In order to get this file download it as a .zip file.

 ## import the file#